 I first started working in sexual health during my undergraduate studies at Carleton University.
 Since then, I have worked as a researcher, educator, and health promoter in Kigali, Iqaluit, Guelph, and Vancouver with a focus on reducing social inequities.
 Now, I am the Executive Director at YouthCO HIV & Hep C Society, a youth-driven organization that uses peer support and education to reduce stigma.
 I wear many hats at YouthCO, including supporting programs by-and-for youth living with HIV, fostering youth leadership among staff and volunteers, and stewarding YouthCO’s values and approaches to sexual health and harm reduction.
 In 2017 summer, I’m taking time off to see my favourite animal, beluga whales, in Canada’s St. Lawrence River.
 Once I’m back, I’ll be moving into my UWW fellowship program with YouthCO’s amazing Indigenous team!
 Together, we will engage a group of Indigenous youth to steer our project activities, offer monthly programming that blends traditional activities and knowledge with sexual health and harm reduction education, and implement impactful, manageable, youth-led evaluation.

 I am a PhD student at Wilfrid Laurier University in Community Psychology, the Executive Director of the AIDS Committee of Cambridge, Kitchener, Waterloo and Area (ACCKWA), and a member of the Ontario Advisory Committee on HIV/AIDS.
-In 2014, I co-founded the Audre Lorde scholarship for Black LGBTQ youth in Hamilton, Ontario, my wife, datejie green.
+In 2014, I co-founded the Audre Lorde scholarship for Black LGBTQ youth in Hamilton, Ontario.
 My doctoral studies with Dr. Ketan Shankardass focus on intersectoral population health initiatives in HIV prevention.
 My work engages intersectionality as an overarching framework for systems-level interventions supporting equitable outcomes for the most complexly marginalized communities impacted by HIV, including the disproportionately surveilled and incarcerated African, Caribbean and Black communities, Indigenous communities and people challenged by injection drug use and addictions.
 I am a member of the OHTN ACB Chair Scholar’s program through the High Impact Field-based Intervention (HiFi) Laboratory at St. Michael’s Hospital under the mentorship of Dr. LaRon Nelson.
 I also received the 2017-2018 ACB Scholar’s Challenge Award which provides $10,000 to lead a collaborative team-based research project in HIV program science.
 My UWW fellowship-related work will explore the development of mechanisms for facilitating an HIV prevention, care and treatment cascade within local health regions.